 Here's a tip:

-If you are a bit light on in the ready cash department and you only possess a light weight tripod and you are off on a field trip this coming weekend, fashion a piece of strong fencing wire into a hook that you can attach to the centre stem of your existing tripod and take along with you on your shoot a fairly strong plastic shopping bag or similar, so that when you get to your destination, you can attach the hook and suspend the bag from the hook with some rocks in it.
+If you are a bit light on in the ready cash department and you only possess a lightweight tripod and you are off on a field trip this coming weekend, fashion a piece of strong fencing wire into a hook that you can attach to the centre stem of your existing tripod and take along with you on your shoot a fairly strong plastic shopping bag or similar, so that when you get to your destination, you can attach the hook and suspend the bag from the hook with some rocks in it.
 This will weigh down your tripod and provide a sturdier base for your camera.
-Especially if it is windy where you are going and you can never be too sure that it won't be.
+Especially if it is windy where you are going and you can never be too sure that it will not be.